Generative AI workflows and hacks 2026

 Google broke its Markdown output in an interesting way: links don’t work in the output docs.
 This is particularly infuriating in my favourite Google product, Deep Research.
 It’s supposed to be about citations and links, and yet it can’t turn URLs into linked text (try copy-pasting the output to get inline citations if you don’t believe it).

-For that reason—and because Gemini subscriptions are annoying and have shitty bundle pricing—as soon as Google released an API version of Google Deep Research, I wrote a Google Deep Research client that does all kinds of clever stuff to bypass their horrible output formatting and get the links and math and tables and code blocks out in a format I can actually use.
+For that reason—and because Gemini subscriptions are annoying and have shitty bundle pricing—as soon as Google released an API version of Google Deep Research, I wrote a Google Deep Research client that does all kinds of clever stuff to bypass their horrible output formatting and get the links and maths and tables and code blocks out in a format I can actually use.
 Unlike Google’s horrible subscription options, it is pay-per-use at standard token pricing.
-My last research report was about USD1.70.
+My last research report cost about USD1.70.

 See danmackinlay/gemini_deep_research_client.
 It does quite a lot to make sure the output works, including links, mathematics, and the other things researchers actually want included in their work.
 Pull requests welcome.

-6 OpenAI UX sucks increasingly and they do not really care about that
+11 OpenAI UX sucks increasingly and they do not really care about that

 That was a good time.
 A few months ago they totally fucked it up, and they’ve shown no interest in fixing it.
 We can no longer copy-paste tidy, structured Markdown from ChatGPT — just the slobbery mess of HTML.